New York State Leading Causes of Death - About Life Expectancy

 New York State Public Health Law does not require that death be pronounced by a physician.
 Unless there is a local law that requires otherwise, anyone may make the pronouncement of death.
 However, this decision is more likely to fall upon emergency medical technicians, policemen, firemen and other emergency personnel.
 The pronouncement may even be implied by the decision to call a funeral director or coroner/medical examiner instead of an ambulance.
 NYS PHL 4140 requires that a death certificate be filed within 72 hours after death, or the finding of the body, by a funeral director or undertaker licensed and currently registered by the New York State Department of Health.

-Life Tables (2012 for example): A set of three life tables, with data derived from the Vital Statistics Annual Reports (Table 3) is presented which includes the total, male and female populations of New York State.
-Each life table shows data for the past 10 years.
+Life Tables (2014 for example): A set of three life tables from the Vital Statistics Annual Reports (Tables 3a, 3b, 3c) is presented which includes the total, male and female populations of New York State.
+Each life table consists of seven columns.